KilianKilmister/BaroMod-RouterComponent/README.md

 ## Licensing

-Any usage of this package or substancial portions of the packahe in connection with Barotrauma or accompanying material offered by Undertow Games is subject to their End User License Agreement.
+Any usage of this package or substantial portions of the package in connection with Barotrauma or accompanying material offered by Undertow Games is subject to their End User License Agreement.
 Certain aspects of this package such as maintenance tools may be licensed under MIT or an equivalent license.
 For